shved/clickhouse-schema/README.md

 - [x] make prettifier optional
 - [x] pass options struct pointer instead of options list
 - [x] add success messages
+- [x] integration test with docker
+- [ ] separate prettifier package
 - [ ] throw an error if the database name not found (or it is `system` database)
 - [ ] add couple retries while connecting to database
-- [ ] integration test with docker